Skip to Content

 The only drawback was how crowded it got during the sunrise and sunset hours.
 We hate to say it took away from the experience at all, but it did feel a bit claustrophobic at times.
 So, bearing that in mind, you should get here as early as possible to ensure you have a good, comfortable place to observe.

-To get there, you can board an e-bike from the city centre and cycle up.
-The pagoda is located in the centre of Nyang-U. Tourists must pay MMK 25,000 (USD 15) as an entrance fee.
+To get there, you can board an e-bike from the city center and cycle up.
+The pagoda is located in the center of Nyang-U. Tourists must pay MMK 25,000 (USD 15) as an entrance fee.

 Bulethi Pagoda is a great spot for seeing both sunrise and sunset in Bagan, Myanmar